John Bercow to stand down as Commons Speaker

-John Bercow has announced he will stand down as Commons Speaker at the end of next month unless an election is called before then.
+John Bercow has announced that he will stand down as Commons Speaker at the end of next month unless an election is called beforehand.

-In an impassioned speech to the Commons, Mr Bercow – who has been Speaker for 10 years – also said he would step down as an MP.
+In an impassioned speech Mr Bercow, who has held the influential post for just over 10 years, also said he would step down as MP for Buckingham.

+The Speaker told the Commons he would resign on Monday night in the unlikely event MPs vote for an early general election, but said if they did not he would stand aside on October 31.

-Addressing the Commons while his wife looked on from the gallery, Mr Bercow said: “At the 2017 election, I promised my wife and children that it would be my last.
+As his wife Sally looked on from the gallery, Mr Bercow said: “At the 2017 election, I promised my wife and children that it would be my last.

 “This is a pledge that I intend to keep.
 If the House votes tonight for an early general election, my tenure as Speaker and MP will end when this Parliament ends.